 - Caregivers are fully bonded and insured for the protection of each client and each family

-LivHOME has created what we believe are the highest standards for caregiving in the industry today.
+LivHOME has created the highest standards for caregiving in the industry today.

 The best caregivers provide care that is based on experience, skill and an intuitive sense of what the senior needs, especially those who may be non-verbal.

 Experienced caregivers have internal alarms that go off when they sense that something is wrong.
-They don’t hesitate to act, and have the training to know what to do when, to protect the senior in their care.
+They don’t hesitate to act and have the training to know what to do when to protect the senior in their care.

-Control and Communication.
 Skilled professionals know when to insist on specific care for their seniors, and are excellent communicators with family members and physicians.
-Caregivers may not be related to the patient and may not be physicians, but caring for a senior every day gives them unique and intuitive understanding of the patient’s status.
+Caregivers may not be related to the patient and may not be physicians, but caring for a senior every day gives them a unique and intuitive understanding of the patient’s status.